ameeradil/Secret-message-sharing-app/README.md

 ✅ Accept a secret message from the user
 🔗 Generate a unique sharable link or token
 🛡️ Optionally encode/encrypt the message
 📩 Reveal the secret only when the link is accessed
-📱 Simple frontend built with HTML, CSS & JavaScript
 🐍 Optional Python backend for message storage or encryption handling

 ---